 - Taste the guacamole and add additional salt if needed.

 Tips for the Best Guacamole

 - De-Seed tomatoes.
 Nothing is worse than watery guacamole.
-Prevent that from removing all seeds from tomatoes.
+Prevent that by removing all seeds from tomatoes.
 To deseed a tomato, cut the tomato in half and then into quarters.
 Use a small knife to cut out the seeds, or a teaspoon and scoop the seeds out.
 Then finely dice the tomatoes.

-- Add in well-drained pineapple mango salsa for a fruity twist
+- Add in well-drained pineapple mango salsa for a fruity twist.

 - Love heat?
 Remove seeds from 1 small jalapeno, and finely mince and add to the guacamole.

 - For a smoky variation, mix in a few spoonfuls of adobo sauce from a can of chipotle peppers.

 - For a flavorful and colorful pop, mix in ¼ cup crumbled feta cheese and ¼ cup pomegranate seeds.